Kissing is a normal part of many relationships, but it can also raise questions about oral health and the spread of bacteria.

 2. How Bacteria Exchange Happens Through Kissing

-When people kiss, saliva is naturally exchanged, which can carry both harmless and harmful bacteria.
+When people kiss, saliva is naturally exchanged, and this saliva can carry many types of bacteria found inside the mouth.

 🦷 Can I Brush My Teeth With Salt Every Day?
 Exploring the Benefits and Risks